spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/keys/key-management.md

 The PCR policy key pair is in charge of signing the pre-calculated measurements of the boot process and involved in disk encryption.
 The private PCR policy key needs to be stored securely in the build pipeline so it can sign the pre-calculated measurement during EdgeForge.
-The public key is generated and embedded in the UKI image automatically, and you never need to handle the public key.
+The public key is generated and embedded in the UKI image automatically, and you do not need to handle the public key.

 | Filename                 | Description                 | Key Management Recommendation              |
 | ------------------------ | --------------------------- | ------------------------------------------ |